siddz415/Error-Solver/openai-error-solver/README.md

 # Error-Solver

-This package captures terminal errors and suggests solutions using OpenAI's API.
+This NPM package captures terminal errors and suggests solutions using OpenAI's API.

 ## Setup